The Irish Law Awards are judged by a panel of experts. All nominations received are sent to judges and reviewed.

 Rosemarie Loftus is a practising Solicitor, having enrolled with the Incorporated Law Society of Ireland in 1991.
 She currently practices in the North West as a joint Managing Partner with the legal firm Bourke, Carrigg & Loftus, Teeling Street, Ballina, County Mayo, which is a busy general practice with six Solicitors and fourteen associated staff.
 Rosemarie has practised and continues to practise in many areas of law but has particular interests in the areas of Commercial Law and Commercial Litigation, Personal Injuries Litigation, Probate, Family Law, Landlord & Tenant Law and Property and Conveyancing Law.
 Rosemarie is an Accredited Mediator and is a Member of Mediation Solutions North West.
 Her Qualifications and Membership are:- Bachelor of Civil Law B.C.L(University College Dublin) 1987.
 Qualified as a Solicitor 1991 – Incorporated Law Society of Ireland, Dublin.
 Service on several Committees of the Law Society of Ireland including Conveyancing, Litigation, Professional Indemnity Insurance, Regulatory Committees and several Task Forces.
 Current President Mayo Solicitors’ Bar Association.
 Member of Chamber of Commerce and former Council Member of the Incorporated Law Society of Ireland.
 Accredited Mediator.

 Fidelma McManus is a partner in Beauchamps Commercial Property team.
 She works with financial institutions, developers, property managers, government bodies, sporting bodies, housing bodies and insolvency practitioners and practises in all aspects of property law.
 Fidelma is known for her strong experience advising on the acquisition, structuring, financing, disposal and leasing of various types of property, including social housing, mixed commercial and residential developments, shopping centres, retail parks and office developments.
 Fidelma also has experience in banking, project finance, and property due diligence.
 Fidelma holds a Bachelor of Civil Law (European Legal Studies) from University College Dublin and has obtained diplomas in Commercial Conveyancing and Property Tax from the Incorporated Law Society of Ireland.
+Graduates go through extensive training to become qualified.
+Which is why you should use a conveyancing solicitor when purchasing a new property for you or your friend.
+Why take the risk?!

 Anne Neary qualified as a solicitor in 1982, having obtained a BCL from UCD and an LLM from Yale Law School in 1995.
 She was on the Council of the Law Society and the DSBA for many years.
 She worked in the US as a clerk for the Federal Court of Appeal Second Circuit and on her return to Ireland, worked with the Law Society as secretary to a special committee and as Investigating Inspector auditing law firms.
 She qualified as a Lexcel auditor in the UK and subsequently designed the Q Standard, the practice and risk management standard for Law Firms in Ireland.
 She founded the Institute for Research and Legal Standards which now runs the accreditation of Law Firms for the Q Standard.
 She is a practice and risk management consultant to the legal profession and specialises in partnerships, dissolutions, mergers, sales and purchases of law firms, succession planning and startups.